ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 These solutions include the following options:
 * KMIP™ for VMware service along with {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services to enable vSAN™ or VMware vSphere® encryption for your workloads
 * Other self–managed VMware–compatible encryption technologies

-For {{site.data.keyword.vm-shared}}, your workload data exists in an IBM–managed cloud infrastructure account.
-You are provided with the default vSphere encryption option for your VMs, which uses IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
-You can optionally implement your own encryption solutions within your VMware workloads.

 ## IBM policy for data protection with Veeam
 {: #data-security-veeam-policy}